Ladysnake/Ladysnake.github.io/wiki/rats-mischief.md

 #### Rat's Mischief's Birthday

-On December 28th, wild adult rats will have a 20% chance to be of a fully random type as well as a 20% chance on spawning with a cake in their paws to celebrate the birthday of the mod itself!
+On December 28th, wild adult rats will have a 20% chance to be of a fully random type (including special types) as well as a 20% chance on spawning with a cake in their paws to celebrate the birthday of the mod itself!
 Rats will also smug dance during this special week and wear randomized party hats.

 #### RAT's Birthday

-On the 19th of July, RAT's (doctor4t) birthday as well as during the following week rats will smug dance, wear party hats and have a 20% chance to spawn with a cake if they are spawned as adults.
-Additionally, there will be a chance of 10% for wild rats to spawn as the doctor4t type
+On the 19th of July, RAT's (doctor4t) birthday, as well as during the following week rats will smug dance, wear party hats and have a 20% chance to spawn with a cake if they are spawned as adults.
+Additionally, there will be a chance of 10% for wild rats to spawn as the doctor4t type.

 ### Types